Benchmarking and Improving Large Vision-Language Models for Fundamental Visual Graph Understanding and Reasoning: The VGCure Benchmark

 \subsection{Graph Structure Generation}

-We begin by collecting a wide variety of graph structures that we will then use to generate visual graphs and challenging tasks.
-Following \citet{fatemi2024test}, we first leverage \textit{NetworkX} library \citep{hagberg2008exploring} for generating a diverse set of random synthetic structures, including Erdős-Rényi (ER) graphs \citep{erdds1959random}, scale-free networks (SFN) \citep{barabasi1999emergence}, Barabási–Albert (BA) model \citep{albert2002statistical}, stochastic block model (SBM) \citep{holland1983stochastic} and star graphs.
-In addition, we extract anonymized structures from real-world graphs in GraphArena benchmark \citep{tang2024grapharena}, including DBLP, Social Network, DBpedia, Openflights and PubChemQC.
+We begin by collecting a wide variety of graph structures for generating visual graphs and challenging tasks.
+Following \citet{fatemi2024test}, we first employ \textit{NetworkX} \citep{hagberg2008exploring} to generate a diverse set of random synthetic structures, including Erdős-Rényi (ER) graphs \citep{erdds1959random}, scale-free networks (SFN) \citep{barabasi1999emergence}, Barabási–Albert (BA) model \citep{albert2002statistical}, stochastic block model (SBM) \citep{holland1983stochastic} and star graphs.
+In addition, we extract anonymized structures from real-world graphs in GraphArena \citep{tang2024grapharena}, including DBLP, Social Network, DBpedia, Openflights and PubChemQC.
 All the entity and relation names in each graph are replaced with generic names to eliminate the impact of the model's internal knowledge on reasoning.
-After initializing the graph structure, we use the Graphviz library \citep{ellson2002graphviz} to generate concise \textit{directed} and \textit{undirected} visual graphs.
+After initializing the graph structure, we use the \textit{Graphviz} \citep{ellson2002graphviz} to generate concise \textit{directed} and \textit{undirected} visual graphs.